xiaowan-tiger/learngit/readme.txt

 5th version

-modify the ssh-key in ~/.ssh/config, manage by configuration of different names. test for merge conflict fix for issue101
+modify the ssh-key in ~/.ssh/config, manage by configure different host. just a new line test for conflict